nirrauch/Bank-Customer-Churn-Prediction/README.md

 # Bank Customer Churn Prediction
 For a business in a stipulated period of time, customers can come under 3 major categories

- 1.Newly Acquired Customers
+1. Newly Acquired Customers
- 2.Existing Customers
+2. Existing Customers
- 3.Churned Customers
+3. Churned Customers

 Customer churn/attrition is a tendency of customers to abandon a brand and stop being a paying client of a particular business.